Woolverine94/biniou/README.md

   * 🆕 **2024-02-19** : 🔥 ***New module : AnimateLCM*** 🔥 : Combining AnimateDiff and LCM, this module let you generate quality videos quite fast (compared to other modules) using Stable Diffusion models.

   * 🆕 **2024-02-15** : 🔥 ***Adding LoRA model support to LCM*** 🔥 : Adding LoRA models options to LCM module, at the bottom of the settings panel for LCM module.
 Note that Segmind models are not compatible with this feature.

-  * 🆕 **2024-02-14** : 🔥 ***Adding textual inversion support to more modules*** 🔥 : Modules img2img, IP-Adapter and ControlNet can now use textual inversion.
-Therefore, EasyNegative is usable with all modules supporting textual inversion (only for Stable Diffusion 1.5 models).
-EasyNegative will avoid using a complex negative prompt and should enhance the quality of your generated contents.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)